Table of Contents

 Step 1.
 Select the disk location (it can be an internal HDD/SSD or a removable storage device) where you lost data and files.
 Click the "Scan" button.

 Step 2.
 EaseUS Data Recovery Wizard for Mac will immediately scan your selected disk volume and display the scanning results on the left pane.

 Step 3.
 In the scan results, select the file(s) and click the "Recover" button to have them back.

 1. What is RAID recovery?

-RAID recovery is the process of data recovery from a RAID array which failed for whatever reason.
-WaseUS data recovery software is a powerful data recovery tool that can successfully recover RAID data.
+RAID recovery is the process of data recovery from a RAID array that failed for whatever reason.
+EaseUS data recovery software is a powerful data recovery tool that can successfully recover RAID data.

 2. Can a RAID 1 disk be read on its own?

 Yes, most RAID 1 systems create disks that are readable separately when connected to a non-RAID controller.

 3. What is the difference between RAID 0 and RAID 1?